Pessimism at record level among CEOs: PwC survey

-A record level of pessimism has creeped into the CEOs across the world regarding the worldwide economic growth, a much sought after survey showed here on the first evening of the WEF annual meeting.
+A record level of pessimism has creeped into the CEOs across the world regarding the worldwide economic growth, a survey showed here on the first evening of the WEF annual meeting.

 For the first time, more than half of the CEOs surveyed by global consultancy PwC said they believe the rate of global GDP growth will decline.